...and Now, we have our own watch, The Cincinnatian watch.

 Restrooms in Every Passenger Car

 Amazing lounge areas - back when you could smoke in a train car!
-Things we take for granted now, was a luxurious upgrade then.
+Things we take for granted now, like reclining seats, bathrooms in each car, and airconditioning... was a luxurious upgrade then.
 Except for the smoking of course.

 What a tribute to our City's vibrant neighborhoods in 1948.
 Train cars often are given a name, especially luxury train cars.
 It's very cool that each passenger car on The Cincinnatian was named after a neighborhood in Cincinnati.